The Agentic Era

 • 0 unit tests

-If you’re familiar with programming, you will realize the agent was not exactly following software engineering best practices.
-When I finally sat down to analyze the outputs, I realized most of the codebase was what the experts refer to as slop: 1,500 line files, duplicated functions, and many unused variables and imports.
+If you’re familiar with programming, you will realize the agent wasn’t exactly following software engineering best practices.
+When I finally sat down to analyze the outputs, I realized most of the codebase was what the experts refer to as slop.
 The agent created a lot of cool new features within those three days, but I had to spend the next three cleaning up its mess.

 This is not to say that AI tools are useless.
 They just require some wisdom to be used effectively.

-In the 1990s, an inexperienced programmer would have had to spend hours parsing through a book on HTML just to get “Hello, World!” to appear inside a URL.
-Now, a 12-year old with a knack for technology can produce a full stack application in an afternoon.
+Twenty years ago, an inexperienced programmer would have had to spend days parsing through documentation just to create a basic webpage.
+Now, a 12-year old with a knack for technology can build a full-stack application in an afternoon.
 But what that 12-year old doesn’t have is decades of trial and error solving complex problems in the real world.

 I created the prototype for this website in ten minutes without writing a single line of code.
 I have subsequently spent dozens of hours meticulously crafting the contents to match the aesthetic I initially envisioned.
 Claude Code allowed me to rapidly iterate between the various options, but the final result was achieved through hours of careful consideration.

-I think it's important to set boundaries on the cognitive load I’m willing to hand off.
-I try to limit my use of AI during the creative writing process.
-I will allow it to advise me on the structure of my arguments, or to check my grammar, but first drafts are always written without assistance.
+I limit my use of AI during the creative writing process.
+I use writing as a tool to crystallize my thinking.
+I will allow the model to advise me on the structure of my arguments, or to check my grammar, but first drafts are always written without assistance.
 If I allow the model to dictate my style, then my writing will begin to sound like millions of other people using the same tools.

 In an age of unlimited content creation, distinct style will stand out from the rest.

 If the work you do can be accomplished by chaining together words from the contents of the internet, you might be in trouble.
-But if you’re working on something that can only be accomplished by someone with your unique lived experience, the future is full of opportunity.
+But if you’re working on something that can only be accomplished by someone with your unique lived experience, the future will be full of opportunity.